KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 docker compose up -d --build
 ```

-You can access your Airflow DAG using localhost:8080
+You can access your Airflow DAG using localhost:8080 with your login creds.
+Trigger the DAG to pull data from the Reddit API

 <img src="images\airflow--vscode.png">